 Michigan Classic Ballet Company, Founding Member, Board Member

-Jewish Community Center of Metropolitan Detroit, Former Member, Board of Trustees
+Jewish Community Center of Metropolitan Detroit, Former Member of their Board of Trustees

-Temple Beth El, Former Member, Board of Trustees
+Temple Beth El, Former Member of their Board of Trustees

 Walsh College, Adjunct Tax Professor